lsd-rs/lsd/README.md

 # == Size ==
 # Specifies the format of the size column.
-# Possible values: default, short, bytes, bytes-with-separator
+# Possible values: default, short, bytes
 size: default

+# == Size Separator ==
+# Specifies the number separator kind used for the size column.
+# use number format from https://docs.rs/num-format/latest/num_format/
+# Possible values: "en", "fr"
+#
+# size-separator: "en"

 # == Permission ==
 # Specify the format of the permission column